 Psychologists

-Dr. Glen Davies, R. Psych.
+Dr. Glen Davies, L. Psych., Director

-Dr. Todd Mason, R. Psych.
+Dr. Todd Mason, L. Psych. (not accepting new clients)

-Dr. Todd Mason is a Registered Psychologist with a specialization in clinical child psychology.
+Dr. Todd Mason is a Licensed Psychologist with a specialization in clinical child psychology.
 He provides cognitive-behavioural therapy, parent behaviour training, family therapy, and consultation to parents and schools, mainly in the area of high functioning ASD with school-aged children.

-Dr. Mark Bailey, R. Psych.
+Dr. Mark Bailey, L. Psych.

-Dr. Mark Bailey is a Registered Psychologist specializing in clinical neuropsychology.
+Dr. Mark Bailey is a Licensed Psychologist specializing in clinical neuropsychology.
 He has trained and worked in the Psychology Department at BC’s Children’s Hospital and he is a Clinical Associate of the Simon Fraser University Clinical Psychology Centre.
 He specializes in assessing and developing treatments plans for children and adults whose difficulties may have a neurological basis.

-Simon Bazett, R. Psych
+Simon Bazett, L. Psych.

 Simon Bazett is a Registered Psychologist who practices in the clinic and school settings.
 Mr. Bazett specializes in the assessment of children and adolescents with developmental, learning, behavioural and emotional challenges.
 He has extensive training and experience in diagnosing Learning Disabilities, Intellectual Disabilities, Attention Deficit Disorders and Autism Spectrum Disorder.
 Mr Bazett also supervises and trains UBC School Psychology Interns and is involved in coordinating, planning and running the BC Association of School Psychologist Annual Conference.

-Dr. Gelareh Karimiha, R. Psych.
+Dr. Gelareh Karimiha, L. Psych.

-Dr. Krista Johnston, R. Psych
+Dr. Krista Johnston, L. Psych.

-Dr. Krista Johnston is a registered psychologist offering treatment and assessment services for children, adolescents, and adults.
+Dr. Krista Johnston is a licensed psychologist offering treatment and assessment services for children, adolescents, and adults.
 She completed her PhD in Clinical Psychology with a specialization in child and adolescent development at Simon Fraser University.
 She completed her residency at BC Children’s Hospital, where she also conducted her doctoral research examining a group-based treatment for children with autism and anxiety.
 She also completed a two-year psychology fellowship within the Division of Neurology where she provided specialized assessment and consultation services for young people diagnosed with epilepsy.
 In addition to being an associate at ABLE, Dr. Johnston continues to work part-time at BC Children’s Hospital within the Department of Psychology.

 Dr. Johnston works with children, adolescents, adults, and families providing evidence-based treatment and assessment within a strengths-based, developmental framework.
 Although her primary therapeutic approach is Cognitive Behaviour Therapy (CBT), she has a strong behavioural background, and also integrates aspects of ACT, DBT, family-systems, and attachment-based approaches.
 She has experience working with a wide variety of mental health challenges including anxiety, depression, obsessive-compulsive disorders, as well as social, attentional, emotional, learning, and behavioural challenges.
 In addition, Dr. Johnston has over 20 years of experience working with people with autism spectrum disorder and their families.
 She is passionate about working collaboratively with clients to improve quality of life, meet personal goals, promote mental health and wellbeing, as well as proactively manage challenging behaviours.

-Gregory is a PhD Candidate in the School/Applied Child Psychology program at McGill University and is currently interning at ABLE Clinic.
+Gregory recently completed his Ph.D. in School/Applied Child Psychology from McGill University and is currently working at ABLE Clinic under the supervision of Dr. Todd Mason, R.Psych.
 Gregory is passionate about applying evidence-based assessment and intervention methods to improve the functioning and quality of life of children and their families.
-His doctoral research project is an exploration of factors that promote adaptation and resilience against parental stress in families of children with ASD.
-Gregory has over a decade of experience working with individuals with developmental disabilities and previously worked for Community Living BC prior to pursuing graduate training in child psychology.
+His doctoral research explored resilience against parental stress in families of children on the autism spectrum.
+Gregory has over a decade of experience working with individuals with developmental disabilities and previously worked with Community Living BC before deciding to pursue graduate training in child psychology.

 Gregory has completed additional training in Cognitive Behavioural Therapy (CBT) from McGill’s Faculty of Medicine and Parent Management Training from Dr. Alan Kazdin.
 He is excited to provide diagnostic and psychoeducational assessment, consultation, and intervention services for a range of childhood and adolescent challenges.
-At ABLE Clinic, Gregory is supervised by Dr. Todd Mason, R.Psych.

-Dr. Alisa Bridger RCC.
+Dr. Alisa Bridger L.Psych.

-Dr. Simon Lisaingo R.Psych
+Dr. Simon Lisaingo L.Psych.

-Juliane Dmyterko M.A
+Dr. Juliane Dmyterko

 Juliane is currently a doctoral student in the School and Applied Child Psychology Program at the University of British Columbia (UBC) and she earned her Master of Arts in School Psychology at UBC.
 She has worked in both schools and private practice settings for the last five years, providing client-centered, comprehensive psychological assessments and consultation from a strength-based perspective.
 Juliane provides assessments for autism spectrum disorder, which focus on understanding individual areas of strength and difficulty to develop recommendations to support growth and success.
 She strives to be compassionate, collaborative, supportive, and affirming in her approach and endeavours to be an LGBTQ+ ally.
 Juliane is passionate about supporting individuals with autism spectrum disorder and their families.
 Her passion for supporting children and youth with diverse learning and development needs began when she was an educational assistant early in her career.
 For much of her career, she has worked in schools with children and youth and also supported school staff, parents, and families.
 She has extensive knowledge about the supportive services that can be received in classrooms, at school, and in the community.
 Her doctoral dissertation research focuses on neurodiversity-affirming practice from the perspective of neurodivergent individuals.